ai-for-developers/awesome-launch/README.md

 # Niche Communities
 * [Indie Hackers Growth](https://www.indiehackers.com/growth) - A niche group within Indie Hackers focused on sharing and growing small projects.
-* [Designer News](https://www.designernews.co/) - A community for designers, where you can share your design-related side projects and get feedback from other designers.
 * [UX Design](https://www.reddit.com/r/UXDesign/) - A subreddit focused on user experience and design, perfect for launching design-centric projects.
 * [NoCode](https://www.reddit.com/r/NoCode/) - A subreddit dedicated to no-code tools, where you can share your no-code side projects.
 * [ProductHunt Makers](https://www.producthunt.com/makers) - The Product Hunt Makers community where product creators share their work, get feedback, and support each other.